 Shaofeng Yin (殷绍峰)

-I'm a junior undergraduate student at Peking University, majoring in artificial intelligence.
-I'm currently visiting Berkeley AI Research and have had a wonderful time working with Haven, Jiaxin and Zora.
+I'm a senior undergraduate student at Peking University, majoring in artificial intelligence (Zhi Class).
+In Spring 2025, I visited Berkeley AI Research and had a wonderful time there.

-My early research focused on generalization in computer vision.
-As vision-language models (VLMs) have grown increasingly powerful, I've become deeply interested in the study of visual agents.
+My early research focused on human-object interaction detection (HOID) in computer vision.
+As vision-language models (VLMs) have grown impressively powerful, I've become deeply interested in the study of multimodal agents.

-In life, I have a deep appreciation for art, literature, and philosophy.
+In my life, I have a deep appreciation for art, literature, and philosophy.
 I'm also deeply commited to volunteer teaching programs.
-I used to be passionate about algorithm competitions and earned the title of Codeforces Master at the age of 15, but I later stepped away from it due to burnout.
+I was passionate about competitive programming and earned the title of Codeforces Master at the age of 15.

 Email / Scholar / Linkedin / Github